akikoplays/cyberscope3/chip-streamer/README.md

 Initially I started this emulator with CHIP in mind, because I knew that CHIP had both stable wifi and ble, plus a decent, very fast(!) booting linux distribution with apt, systemd, wifi tools etc.

-But after a while I started using MacOS and RPI for the same task, so you don't really need CHIP, you can set it up on another linux machine, or mac.
-You just need gst-1.0 invokable from shell, and python 2.7.9+ and that's it.
+But with trivial modifications (or even none) you can use it with RPI or MacOS or Linux desktops.
+The only thing you need are python2.7+gstreamer-1.0.

 # Instructions for Firmware developers